0xffset/0xffset/README.md

 ### Talking about Personal Stuffs:

-- 🛠 I’m currently working with  C/C++, Python, Ethical Hacking, Mathematics and Cryptography 💻.
+- 🛠 I’m currently working with Mathematics and Cryptography 💻.
 - ⚡ Fun fact: I don't know cook 😊.
 - 📫 How to reach me: roggergarciadiaz@gmail.com